Quantum oscillations in a centrosymmetric skyrmion-hosting magnet GdRu2Si2: Results

 \subsection{B. Angular dependence}

 Next, the angular dependences of the magnetoresistance and magnetic torque are addressed.
 Figure~\ref{Ang}(a, b) shows the angular dependences of the magnetic torque and magnetoresistance at $T = \SI{1.3}{\kelvin}$.
-To magnify the torque signal around $B \varParallel a$ and $c$, the torque scaled by $\sin{2 \theta}$ is shown for clarity, and the saturation fields are highlighted with dotted lines.
+The torque scaled by $\sin{2 \theta}$ is shown to magnify the torque signal around $B \varParallel a$ and $c$, and the saturation fields are highlighted with dotted lines.
 At some angle $\theta$ and field ranges, we omit the torque data which are out of the measurement range.
 The dip in $\tau$ and hump in $\rho$, which correspond to Phase II, are observed around $\theta = \SI{0}{\degree}$ (open inverted triangle).
 They vanish when the field direction is tilted larger than $\theta \sim \SI{25}{\degree}$.
 The application of the tilted magnetic field with $\theta > \SI{40}{\degree}$ results in the appearance of another step-like feature in both $\tau$ and $\rho$ (open diamond).
 These features suggest the disappearance of the SkL phase and stabilization of a different magnetic phase for the tilted field directions.
 When the field is applied in the vicinity of the $a$ axis ($\theta > \SI{70}{\degree}$), an additional hump structure appears only in magnetoresistance (filled triangle), which also indicates an appearance of another magnetic phase just below the saturation field.
 The high-field phase is not detected in the torque measurements, which may infer similar magnetic anisotropy for these adjacent phases.
-The angular dependence of the $B-T$ phase diagram has been reported in Ref.~\cite{khanh2022zoology}, which is consistent with our observations.
+The angular dependence of the $B$-$T$ phase diagram has been reported in Ref.~\cite{khanh2022zoology}, which is consistent with our observations.